MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0802-Refreshing Windows with Autopilot Reset and Self Deploying Mode.md

 7. Restart **SEA-W10-CL3**.

-   > Note: This process can take 30 minutes and will reboot several times during the process.
-Your instructor may continue with the next module while this task completes.
-Be sure to come back to complete Task 3 during your next lab session.
+   > Note: This process can take 30-45 minutes and will reboot several times during the process.

 ### Task 3: Verify Autopilot deployment